Man raped teen, then used translator app to tell victim she’s pretty, warrants say

 The suspect raped the teen in the shed before taking her back to his car, warrants say.

-While the suspect drove the victim to her school, the suspect used Google Translate on his phone to tell the victim she looked pretty and to not tell her brothers what happened.
+While the suspect, who doesn’t speak English, drove the victim to her school, the suspect used Google Translate on his phone to tell the victim she looked pretty and to not tell her brothers what happened.

 The victim was taken to a medical facility where a sexual assault kit was completed.
 She told investigators the suspect was wearing pants with white paint on them.